-Commercially available products will first undergo a pre-test evaluation.
-Product components will be inspected, and photographs of the product will be taken.
+Test products will first undergo a pre-test evaluation.
+Product components will be inspected, and the product will be photographed.
 Products will also be checked to ensure that they close and lock correctly (i.e., product functions correctly as a bear-resistant product) prior to testing.